Shakespeare in the Classroom

 En garde Bard!
 Stage Combat

+Teaching artists who are also trained combatants will come to your classroom or gymnasium and provide an interactive presentation of stage combat techniques.
 Safety first!
-Teaching artists who are also trained combatants will come to your classroom or gymnasium and provide an interactive presentation of stage combat techniques.

 Shakespeare Off the Cuff

-This program introduces elementary aged students to the world of William Shakespeare in a fun, interactive way!
+An introduction to the world of William Shakespeare in a fun, interactive way!

 Sonnet ShakeUP is a writing workshop offered to prepare students for participation in the Festival's annual sonnet contest.